tibbben/geospatial-visualization/syllabus.md

 -   Visualize and interpret the results
 -   Spatial join with two or more data layers

->  Assigned Reading:

--   TBD

->  Optional Reading:
+>  Assignments:

--   TBD
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.

 >  [slide deck](slides/slides110.html){:target="\_blank"}

 *__Week 12 (Nov.
 9):__ GIS and Mapping in Miami-Dade County and Oakland CA*

-Explore how GIS is used by government agencies and urban planners.
+Explore how GIS is used by government agencies and urban planners to plan for urban sustainability and resilience.
 George de la Paz will be a *guest speaker* from Miami-Dade County to share how the county uses GIS and cartographic data assets.
 The use of maps in the 2019 Downtown Oakland Specific Plan will be reviewed and critiqued.

 [//]: # (Do we need to teach to this more?
 The style of mapping)